This healthy carrot and orange soup recipe is not just delicious but also incredibly nourishing, filling, and made with only good-for-you ingredients.

 - A tad of cashew cream makes this excellent soup extra creamy if preferred.
 Just make sure to add it before you puree the veggies.

-- A tad of coconut milk or sour cream can also add extra creaminess if preferred.
+- A tad of coconut milk or sour cream (if dairy is no concern to you) can also add extra creaminess if preferred.
 Swirl a small teaspoon into your hot soup at serving.

 - Usually, I take the soup out of the freezer the night before enjoying it, but it's not required.